Skip to Main Content

 BLS students who want help identifying material to support their research can email: askthelibrary@brooklaw.edu or text: (718) 734-2432.

 This guide primarily highlights 1) recent publicly accessible books and 2) recent books available through BLS Library.
 BLS is an independent law school and BLS Library's collection focuses on legal sources.
-Researchers could discover more legal sources by searching the catalog of National Indian Law Library (NILL) (click tab: Research to view new items) and by accessing the 15 topic-specific research guides developed by NILL.
+Researchers could discover more legal sources by searching the catalog of National Indian Law Library (NILL) (click blue Menu icon > tab: Research to view new items) and by accessing the 16 topic-specific research guides developed by NILL.
 Those seeking a wider range of books could review reading suggestions made by staff of First Nations Development Institute, books honored in campaign: #NativeReads, and books highlighted by subject at Birchbark Books.
 New York state residents can apply online for a New York Public Library (NYPL) card to access ebooks, audiobooks, and additional databases (example: digitized archival sources in Gale database: Indigenous Peoples: North America).
 Those who live, work or attend school in New York state can apply online for a Brooklyn Public Library card.

 BLS librarians thank Professor Benally, Professor Christopher Beauchamp, members of the BLS Lenapehoking Working Group and members of the BLS Indigenous Rights Advocacy Group for their resource recommendations.